Shake up your breakfast time with this homemade walnut milk recipe! It’s creamy, delightfully nutty and easy to make.

 If you enjoyed this homemade walnut milk recipe, please leave a comment or rating - it makes our day when we hear from our happy readers!
 Love, Sophie & Paul

 Homemade Walnut Milk

-- Soak the walnuts in water for at least 8 hours or overnight
+- Soak the walnuts in plenty of water for at least 8 hours or overnight.

-- Skip the soaking and instead, boil the walnuts in plenty of water for about 5 minutes.
+- Skip the soaking and instead, boil the walnuts in plenty of water for 5 minutes.

 Blending and straining

-- Fill into a jar or sterilised bottle, and keep refrigerated.
+- Fill into a jar or sterilised bottle, and keep refrigerated for 3-5 days.